 Hi Diann, Have a blast and don’t forget those walking shoes.
 You will wear them way more than you think!

 Hi Cynthia, It’s not what you think, right?
-It super casual like going to Walmart!
-Still, I like to look nice even when I’m dressed casually and it makes my trip feel so much more fun.
+It’s super casual, like going to Walmart!
+Still, I like to look nice even when I’m dressed casually, making my trip feel much more fun.